linbug/FitBee/README.md

 ##Configuration

 - Fill in your Fitocracy and Beeminder usernames and passwords in FitBee.py.
-Get your Beeminder auth token by signing into Beeminder, and then visiting https://www.beeminder.com/api/v1/auth_token.json.
+Get your Beeminder auth token by signing into Beeminder, and then visiting: https://www.beeminder.com/api/v1/auth_token.json.

 - set `path_to_chromedriver` as the path to where you downloaded chromedriver